The roots of anti-Black racism in the Americas

 The post-1945 flourishing of the anti-colonial movement in the Caribbean and the civil rights movement in the U.S. were each linked to the desire to break with the life of oppression inherent in both slave labour and indentured labour in commodity production.

-By the 1960s, the U.S. civil rights movement was convincing more and more Americans that Blacks deserved to live free, according to the principles of the U.S. Declaration of Independence.
+By the 1960s, the U.S. civil rights movement was convincing more and more Americans that Black people deserved to live free, according to the principles of the U.S. Declaration of Independence.

 Martin Luther King, Jr. and other Christian leaders preaching inter-racial peace and practicing non-violent protest brought together an imposing inter-racial alliance for civil rights and social justice.
 Its legacy remains influential to this day.